berfin-t/berfin-t/README.md

 <img src="https://media.giphy.com/media/5P5b96VnFaNiQ7ABOT/giphy.gif" width="30"> ABOUT ME:

-- I'm studying computer engineering at Aydın Adnan Menderes University.
-I am interested in Data Science, Machine Learning, Deep Learning and Backend.
+- I graduated from Aydın Adnan Menderes University, Department of Computer Engineering.
+I am interested in Data Science, Machine Learning, Deep Learning and Backend(C#, .Net Core).
-- An enthusiastic and dynamic software Data Scientist with never ending passion.
+- I am an enthusiastic and dynamic software developer with never-ending passion.
-- Working to deepen in the areas I enjoy, to get a good position in computer science with a solid education and experience and to make the best contributions to this science.
+- My philosophy is to deepen in the fields I enjoy, to gain a good place in computer science with a solid education and experience, and to work to make the best contributions to this science.
-- Solving problems in the best way and managing time in the best way.
 </br>

-- 🔭 I’m currently working on Data Analysis, Machine Learning and Backend.
-- 🌱 I’m currently learning C#, Asp.Net.
+- 🌱 Şu anda Veri Analizi, Makine Öğrenimi ve Arka Uç(C#, .Net Core) üzerinde çalışıyorum.
 </br>

 <div>